 Copyright is simply about ownership of creative endeavour.
 The law (in the form of the Copyright, Designs & Patents Act 1988) gives creators ownership of their work (with some exceptions) and broadly-speaking, like all other forms of creative endeavour, professional photographers make their living by licensing the use of their work, not by selling it outright.

-This is no different if you buy a piece of music, (you buy the rights to play that music for yourself – you don’t own it outright) or a book.
+This is no different if you buy a piece of music, (you buy the right, a.k.a. a licence, to play that music for yourself – you don’t own it outright) or if you buy a book.
 This is an important distinction and a source of confusion for some who may think that as they’ve paid the photographer, they own the photographs and can do with them as they like.
 This is not the case.